IBM/aspera-cli/docs/README.erb.md

 ### List of files to transfer

 Source files are provided as a list with the `sources` option.
-By default, simply the list of files on the command line.
+By default, the list of files on the command line.
 See [File list](#list-of-files-for-transfers).

 ### Packages app